JRCSTU/CO2MPAS-TA/README.rst

 Alternative installation methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You may get multiple versions of |co2mpas|, from various places, but all
+You can install multiple versions of |co2mpas|, from various places, but all
 require the use of ``pip`` command from a *console* to install:

 ..
 Tip::